How to Plan Your Living Room Lighting to Take Your Space From Bright and Breezy to Warm and Cozy at the Flick of a Switch

 (Image credit: Shannon McGrath Photography.
 Design: Manna Architects and Alessandra Smith Design)

-The temperature of lighting that you select has a massive effect on how a space feels to spend time in so do pay attention when selecting bulbs.
+The temperature of lighting that you select has a massive effect on how a space feels so pay attention when selecting bulbs.
 Light temperatures are measured in Kelvins, ranging from warm white (2700K), through neutral ((3500-4100K) to cool ((5000-6500K).

 "I usually go for warm white light, around 2700K to 3000K, in living rooms — it gives off that cozy, inviting feel we all want," shares Carolyn Cerminara, founder and principal designer at Cerminara Design.